Care Coordination Keeps Patients, Providers in the Loop

 “With the Affordable Care Act requirements requiring more from us plus cuts in reimbursements for small hospitals, there is no way we could have made these changes and implemented this quality of EMR alone,” Lopez said.
 “I think there will be a lot more integration of small hospitals with larger systems in the future.”

 Lack of reimbursement also makes it difficult for already financially pressed rural facilities to implement care coordination models.
 Providers are reimbursed for diagnosing and treating patients, but not for time-consuming practices involved in care coordination such as wellness consults and referrals.
-According to AHRQ’s PCMH Resource Center, current fee-for-service arrangements also do not provide adequate support for the many care coordination activities and resources needed to serve patients with complex needs, such as the elderly or the disabled.
+According to AHRQ’s PCMH Resource Center (no longer available online), current fee-for-service arrangements also do not provide adequate support for the many care coordination activities and resources needed to serve patients with complex needs, such as the elderly or the disabled.

 “If it’s important, there needs to be reimbursement for it,” Epperly stressed.
 “Coordinated care has to be valued.
 When we ensure that a person’s health is well managed, that person’s overall health improves.”